SOA Design Patterns

 - System management

-Mule ESB enables a bottom-up approach to SOA; one that supports incremental adoption.
-A bottom-up method allows organizations to leverage a lightweight standalone ESB rather than a full proprietary stack, giving them more flexibility.
-With Mule ESB, businesses can leverage numerous SOA and API design patterns to overcome complex integration challenges.
+Mule Runtime enables a bottom-up approach to SOA; one that supports incremental adoption.
+A bottom-up method allows organizations to leverage a lightweight standalone Runtime rather than a full proprietary stack, giving them more flexibility.
+With Mule Runtime, businesses can leverage numerous SOA and API design patterns to overcome complex integration challenges.
 SOA governance and security can be better managed and automated with design patterns, ensuring business ecosystems remain safe and secure while following best practices.
-Avoid wasting time and resources developing integration solutions when leveraging design patterns with Mule ESB provides the framework for repeatable, consistent, and proven solutions.
+Avoid wasting time and resources developing integration solutions when leveraging design patterns with Mule Runtime provides the framework for repeatable, consistent, and proven solutions.

-Learn more about Mule ESB and the Anypoint Platform or contact us today to see how MuleSoft helps businesses connect the New Enterprise more efficiently.
+Learn more about Mule Runtime and Anypoint Platform or contact us today to see how MuleSoft helps businesses connect data, applications, systems, and devices more efficiently.